OperatorFoundation/ShapeshifterDispatcherSwift/README.md

 # Shapeshifter Configs

-Running the dispatcher requires an options files containing the configuration information for the chosen Pluggable Transport.
+Running the dispatcher requires an options file containing the configuration information for the chosen Pluggable Transport.

 The ShapeshifterConfigs tool generates new config files for the transports supported by Shapeshifter Dispatcher for Swift.